 In about 1986, Mark Adams planted 15,000 white mangroves in the mud at Stony Creek under the Westgate Bridge.

-Spelling out that number, not just because it’s so huge, but because planting into the slipperiness of mud is about as difficult as planting conditions can be.
+Spelling out that number, not only because it’s so huge, but because planting into the slipperiness of mud is about as difficult as planting conditions can be.

-After a century of petro-chemical discharge from the industries located on the western side of the River the Backwash was highly polluted and degraded.
+After a century of petro-chemical discharge from the industries located on the western side of the Yarra River, the Backwash was highly polluted and degraded.

 Many of the mangroves died soon after being planted but it was more of a miracle that some survived at all.
 Today the mangrove forest is dense and abundant.